-The two individual funds established for Father Joe/Support-A-Boy and educational endeavors of young people that have resided at the Ranch was transferred to Morning Star Boys' Ranch in February 2022.
+The two individual funds established for Father Joe/Support-A-Boy and educational endeavors of young people that have resided at the Ranch were transferred to Morning Star Boys' Ranch in January 2022.

 4. Investments:

 Investments consisted of the following: